IxDA/interaction18/content/events/community-dinner/_index.md

 Lyon is rightly seen as a gastronomic capital of the world, with a history of serving some of the finest food in France.
 From the famous "bouchons" to the Michelin starred chefs of the city, let’s discover together this culinary excellence.

-You can join us for a community dinner for 8 groups of diners to 8 different restaurants in town on wednesday 7 at 20:30.
-We have handpicked a variety of restaurants, from ones that we love to go with friends everyday to famous and well-known places.
+You can join us for a community dinner for 8 groups of diners at 8 different restaurants in town on Wednesday, 7 Feb at 20:30.
+We have handpicked a variety of restaurants, from ones that we love to go to with friends everyday to famous and well-known places.
 As space is limited, each group can only take up to 6 attendees.
 Every group will be led by one local host and also include one special guest — e.g. a prominent influencer or leader in our field.

 **We expect tickets to sell out fast, so don’t think too much and join us!**